microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/language-generation/README.md

 # Language Generation (**Stable release**)

+Language Generation (LG) allows developers to extract embedded strings from their code and resource files and manage them through a LG runtime and file format.
+With LG, developers can create a more natural conversation experience by defining multiple variations on a phrase, executing simple expressions based on context, and referring to conversational memory.

 This feature is no longer experimental.
 It is available in **Stable release**, starting botbuilder SDK version 4.9.0 and higher.

 | Language     | Availability          | Docs         | Samples      |